sreelakshminarayanan/AISecOpsBootcamp/prompt-injection-lab/README.md

 # Prompt Injection Lab

 Hands-on lab series for testing LLM prompt injection, jailbreak behaviour, and telemetry using local Ollama models.
-The app is built with Streamlit and does not use canned target responses.
+The app is built with Streamlit.
 Every target answer is generated live by the selected local model.

 Implemented labs: